-When we encounter turbulant times, the mind is easily drawn into frenzy and thrown off balance.
-This is because we are often constrained by preconceived ideas of how things are supposed to be, and conditioning of the past.
+When we encounter turbulent times, the mind is easily drawn into a frenzy and thrown off balance.
+This is because we are often constrained by preconceived ideas of how things are supposed to be and the conditioning of the past.
 If you are scared to enter unknown territory, sudden change can be scary, especially if you lack the mental resources to maintain your senses.

 It is never easy to concentrate on one thing if you have many thoughts fighting for your attention, especially when you are haunted by upcoming deadlines.
 Taking a few minutes to practice detached mindfulness before moving on to your next task is one way to distinguish what is important and what is not.